Mike Delph: Personal details

 Mike Delph is the son of David W. Delph, who was an Indianapolis-based executive for Iowa Beef Processors, and Sharon Delph, who worked at a bank, and he has three brothers, Jamie, Stephen and John.
 His parents were divorced.
 Delph attended Carmel High School and was a member of the class of 1988.
 Delph was educated at Indiana University and holds four degrees from the institution.
-He received his BA in 1992, MS in Environmental Science and Masters of Public Affairs in 1996, and his JD from Indiana University School of Law in 2010.
+He received his Bachelor's degree in 1992, Master's degree in Environmental Science and Masters of Public Affairs in 1996, and his Juris Doctor (J.D.) degree from Indiana University School of Law in 2010.

 In 2011, Delph passed his Indiana State Bar exam.
 He is a fluent speaker of Spanish.
 He married Beth (née Frankel) in 1993 and they have five daughters, who are home schooled.

 Delph and his family are members of the non-denominational Central Christian Church in Carmel, Indiana.

 After working as a Congressional staffer, Delph represented Comcast Cable as regional director of government affairs.
 In 2012, Delph joined CarDon & Associates as general counsel.

 Delph is a major in the United States Army Reserve.
 He has served since 2001.